reztechcode/python-fecth-api/README.md

 # python-fecth-api
-Hit API in  pyhton Language
+Hit API in pyhton programming Language by reztech